Mahmadabid/marketplace-affinidi/README.md

 * **LivenessCheck**

     LivenessCheck is used to assign a blue tick checkmark to the user.
 Verified users will get 1% discount on all shop items.
 Liveness check is used in profile page and Home Page.

+* **userID**
+    userID is used to verify users Pixel Bank details and to make transactions.

 ### User Experience